Leen-Robotics/reinforcement_learning/README.md

 # Leen RL
-simple interface for rl experiments
+A simple interface for writing modular RL experiments

-Everything in red must be defined by the user depending on the use case.
-The rest is all handled in the background.
 - ![alt text](leen_rl/architecture.png)
+Everything in red must is defined by the user (depending on the nature of the experiment).
+The rest is handled in the background.

+## RLExperiment
 Here is an example walk-through of how to set-up a leen rl experiment

-## RLExperiment
 ```python
 from leen_rl import RLExperiment